 A full statistical analysis plan will be developed and approved prior to the final database lock.
-A mixed effect logistic regression model will be used to compare the risk of earlyonset all cause neonatal sepsis in the testing sites relative to the usual practice sites, with the site as a random effect to take into account the clustering effect, adjusting for the minimisation factors.
-The effect of accounting for multiple births will be explored as a sensitivity analysis in the mixed effect model.
+A mixed effect logistic regression model will be used to compare the risk of early-onset all cause neonatal sepsis in the testing sites relative to the usual practice sites, adjusting for the minimisation factors and accounting for the clustering effect due to sites and the correlation between outcomes for babies from a multiple pregnancy.
+Multiple births will be nested within site using random effects.
+All other minimisation factors will be adjusted for as fixed effects.
 Further analyses will be performed to check the conclusions are robust using aggregate cluster-level infection rate summaries using a two-stage procedure of first fitting a regression model adjusting for the minimisation factors (but not the testing strategy) to obtain the covariate-adjusted residuals which will then be analysed in the second stage using t-test to test the between group differences in the risk.
 Should there be any non-compliance with some sites refusing to implement the new intervention then a sensitivity analysis will be performed using complier average causal effect (CACE) analysis to account for any non-compliance.